 "Dividend growth stocks have provided an attractive combination of earnings and cash flow growth potential, healthy balance sheets and sustainable dividend policies," the firm's website states.
 "These stocks have historically offered compelling performance during up markets and provided a buffer during market drawdowns and in volatile environments."

-So, for investors eager to pad their portfolio with picks that have the potential to provide both income and capital appreciation over the long haul, here are nine of the best dividend growth stocks to buy now.
-Each name on this list is expected to increase its annual dividend payment by at least 18% over the next two years, with solid and growing fundamentals to back that up.
+So, for investors eager to pad their portfolio with picks that have the potential to provide both income and capital appreciation over the long haul, here are seven of the best dividend growth stocks to buy now.

-Data is as of Feb.
-8. Dividend growth rate data courtesy of S&P Global Market Intelligence, unless otherwise noted.
+Data is as of April 25.
+Two-year estimated dividend growth rate estimate courtesy of Seeking Alpha.
 Stocks are listed in reverse order of two-year estimated dividend growth rate.

 Extra Space Storage

-Extra Space Storage (EXR (opens in new tab), $166.31) is a Utah-based real estate investment trust (REIT) that owns or manages 2,327 self-storage properties and 175 million square feet of storage space across the U.S.
+Extra Space Storage (EXR, $150.34) is a Utah-based real estate investment trust (REIT) that owns or manages more than 2,300 self-storage properties and 176 million square feet of storage space across the U.S.

-In EXR's Q3 2022 report, its core funds from operations (FFO) – a key earnings metric for REITs – were $2.21 a share, 19% higher year-over-year.
-And Extra Space's same-store revenue increased 15.5% during the third quarter to $372 million from $322 million a year earlier.
+In EXR's Q4 2022 report, its core funds from operations (FFO) – a key earnings metric for REITs – were $2.09 a share, 9.4% higher year-over-year.
+And Extra Space's same-store revenue increased 11.8% during the fourth quarter to $370 million from $331 million a year earlier.

-Over the past 10 years, EXR has delivered a cumulative total return (price plus dividends) of more than 300%.
-That's partly due to a dividend that's nearly doubled over the past five years.
+Over the past five years, EXR has delivered a cumulative total return (price plus dividends) of more than 180%.
+That's partly due to a dividend that has nearly doubled over that same time frame.

-Founded in 1958, Kimco Realty (KIM (opens in new tab), $22.16) is North America's largest publicly traded owner and operator of open-air, grocery-anchored shopping centers with 526 U.S. properties providing 91 million square feet of gross leasable space.
+Founded in 1958, Kimco Realty (KIM, $18.86) is North America's largest publicly traded owner and operator of open-air, grocery-anchored shopping centers with roughly 530 U.S. properties providing 91 million square feet of gross leasable space.
 Structured as a REIT, it's been publicly traded since 1991.